Large Language Model Supply Chain: A Research Agenda: Foundation Model

-\item \textbf{Opportunity: Avoiding Data Contamination.} Additionally, the issue of data contamination~\cite{deng2023benchmark,magar2022data} significantly complicates the evaluation of LLMs.
+\item \textbf{Opportunity: Mitigating Data Contamination.} The issue of data contamination~\cite{deng2024benchmark,magar2022data,cao2024concerned} significantly complicates the evaluation of LLMs.
 Data contamination occurs when a model is inadvertently exposed to information from the test set during training, leading to inflated performance metrics that do not accurately represent the model's true capabilities~\cite{li2024task,ponnuru2024unveiling}.
 This challenge is particularly acute in domains like code generation~\cite{dong2024generalization,cao2024concerned}, where the vast amount of publicly available code means that models might ``learn'' specific solutions during training that they later reproduce during testing.
 Such instances of data contamination not only overestimate the model's performance but also obscure our understanding of its ability to generate innovative solutions to new problems.
-Although there have been efforts to quantify and detect data contamination~\cite{li2024latesteval,golchin2023time,li2023estimating,golchin2023data}, effectively addressing this issue remains a challenge~\cite{dekoninck2024evading,balloccu2024leak,oren2023proving,cao2024concerned}.
-Opportunities in identifying and mitigating the impact of data contamination include the development of novel evaluation frameworks that can detect when a model is reproducing rather than generating solutions~\cite{golchin2023time,li2023estimating,golchin2023data}, and the development of testing metrics and benchmarks specifically designed to prevent data contamination~\cite{dong2024generalization,jain2024livecodebench,li2024latesteval}. \end{itemize}
+While there have been efforts to quantify and detect data contamination~\cite{li2024latesteval,golchin2023time,li2023estimating,golchin2023data}, effectively addressing this issue remains a challenge~\cite{dekoninck2024evading,balloccu2024leak,oren2023proving,cao2024concerned}.
+Opportunities in identifying and mitigating the impact of data contamination include the development of novel evaluation frameworks that can detect when a model is reproducing rather than generating solutions~\cite{golchin2023time,li2023estimating,golchin2023data}.
+Moreover, there is a demand for advanced perturbation techniques~\cite{kargupta2003privacy} that preserve the integrity of the code while adding enough variability to prevent contamination.
+This involves developing flexible perturbation frameworks specifically designed for semantic class code evaluation datasets, capable of incorporating different approaches such as code refactoring and transformations that maintain logical equivalence.
+Additionally, developing testing metrics and benchmarks specifically designed to prevent data contamination will be crucial in ensuring reliable evaluations of LLM performance~\cite{dong2024generalization,jain2024livecodebench,li2024latesteval}.